The Northern Indiana School of Theology

-Persons considering discerning a call to holy orders are welcome to review the materials on this page which includes information on the initial steps of discernment, on attending a traditional three-year seminary, and being formed locally for ministry in the Northern Indiana School of Theology.
-For answers to more detailed questions, please contact the Vocations Director, the Rev. Henry G. Randolph, Jr.
+The Northern Indiana School of Theology provides local formation opportunities for those who have discerned a call to either the diaconate or the priesthood.
+This page contains information about entering formal periods of discernment and postulancy, attending a traditional three-year seminary, and participating in local formation with the Northern Indiana School of Theology.
+For answers to more detailed questions, please contact the Missioner for Formation, Canon Henry G. Randolph, Jr.

-Attending seminary is the customary way of academic and spiritual formation for the priesthood.
-The various possibilities for your formation are discussed with your priest, the Commission of Ministry, and the Bishop, with the Bishop making the final decision about priestly formation, whether it is at a residential seminary or in the Northern Indiana School of Theology.
-Recently seminarians have attended Nashotah House, The School of Theology at the University of the South, Berkeley Divinity School at Yale, and the Duke Divinity School, which includes an Anglican Episcopal House of Studies.
+Attending seminary is the customary means of academic and spiritual formation for the priesthood and (less commonly) the diaconate.
+During consideration for Postulancy, the nominee will discuss various possibilities for formation the local priest, the Commission of Ministry, and the Bishop.
+Taking into consideration such factors as the academic character of the nominee, the type of ministry envisioned and family mobility, the Bishop makes the final decision about formation, whether in the Northern Indiana School of Theology, in a blended learning environment or at a residential seminary.
+Blended learning (residential/online) options are available through Bexley Seabury Seminary in Chicago, The School of Theology at the University of the South [Sewanee], and Virginia Theological Seminary.
+Residential Seminaries for consideration include The School of Theology at the University of the South [Sewanee], Virginia Theological Seminary, Berkeley Divinity School at Yale, and the Duke Divinity School, which includes an Anglican Episcopal House of Studies.